Jerlin2437/imagefinder/README.md

 >`mvn clean test package jetty:run`

 You should see a line at the bottom that says "Started Jetty Server".
 Now, if you enter `localhost:8080` into your browser, you should see the `index.html` welcome page!
-If all has gone well to this point, you're ready to begin!